Skip to content

 3. You will need to provide a valid Enrolment Key from your Portal account to complete installation.

-4. Once installed, Enclave will start and add a new tray icon to your system tray.
-If the Enclave tray icon is not visible, click the up arrow to find it in the hidden system tray overflow area.
+4. Once installed, Enclave will start and add a new icon to your system tray.
+If the Enclave desktop app icon is not visible, click the up arrow to find it in the hidden system tray overflow area.

-5. Right click on the tray icon when you need to open Enclave.
+5. Right click on the desktop app icon when you need to open Enclave.

 6. Depending on the type of enrolment key you used to enrol your new system, it might be held waiting for an Administrator to provide enrolment approval in your account Portal.
 Log in to authorise the enrolment of your new system if you need to and configure additional options like DNS.